ppp124/weather_flask_app/README.md

 # weather_flask_app
-This is weather app developed eith flask framework.
+This is weather app developed with flask framework. this is nice app